 We have lived through months of isolation, fear, and pain multiplied by loneliness, political unrest, senseless murder, and racism slicing through lives and opening old scars.

 As morning stiffness leaves me aching, I struggle to search for joy.
 Will the pain worsen?
-Or will new health issues arise?
+Will new health issues arise?
 What if the medications stop providing any help?

 There are so many reasons to be anxious — then we begin to beat ourselves up because we know we shouldn’t worry.
-C. S. Lewis said:

 “Some people feel guilty about their anxieties and regard them as a defect of faith but they are afflictions, not sins.
 Like all afflictions, they are, if we can so take them, our share in the passion of Christ.”
 (C. S. Lewis)